We are very excited to introduce to you our three-day intensives as part of our Summer Jazz Intensive Workshops series.

 About the Drums Intensive Program

 Explore rhythm, time, and drums in this special three-day summer intensive!
-The Drums Intensive will be taught by three masters of rhythm, including Ari Hoenig, Tony Moreno and Tim Horner.
+The Drums Intensive will be taught by three masters of rhythm, including Darrell Green, Tony Moreno and Tim Horner.
 Each day will be led by a different faculty member offering their unique perspectives on rhythm, technique, and more.
 Syllabus to be posted soon.

 -Rhythmic ear training